endwall/stack-story/README.md

 # stack-story
 various stories about stacks

+## Prerequisitions
-Before running, it needs proper account and access credentials.
+- proper account and access credentials.
+- a keypair

 ## VPCs
 Directory vpcs Template for creating a simple VPC with 2 public subnets.